navneet-sinha/mora-bot/README.md

 npm run dev
 ```

-Navigate to `http://localhost:3000`, enter a phone number and message, then press **Send Message**.
-The UI will display the response JSON that comes back from the WhatsApp Cloud API.
+Navigate to `http://localhost:3000`, enter a phone number, choose **Text** or **Template**, and press **Send Message**.
+The UI displays the response JSON from the WhatsApp Cloud API so you can check IDs and errors quickly.

+- **Text** messages require an active customer session (the contact must have messaged you in the last 24 hours).
+- **Template** messages use the template configured in `.env`.
+Supply comma-separated parameters if the template body expects them (leave blank if not).

 ## Deploying to Heroku